Constanta

 Ovid’s Square

 The Emperor Augustus exiled the Roman poet Ovid to what was then Tomis in 8 AD.
-In 1887 the sculptor Ettore Ferrari designed a statue of the poet which gave its name to this square in the old town.
-In 1916, during the occupation of Dobruja by the Central Powers, it was taken down by Bulgarian troops, but was later reinstated by the Germans.
-There is an exact replica of the statue in Sulmona, Ovid's hometown in Italy.
+In 1887, the sculptor Ettore Ferrari designed a statue of Ovid which gave its name to this square in the old town.
+In 1916, during the occupation of Dobruja by the Central Powers, it was taken down by Bulgarian troops, and was later reinstated by the Germans.

-The statue stands in front of the National History and Archaeology Museum which is housed in the old City Hall and contains a large collection of ancient art..
+The statue is in front of National History and Archaeology Museum is housed in the old City Hall.

 Genoese Lighthouse (Farul Genovez)